cleverington/cleverington.github.io/_posts/2016-05-03-learning-jekyll.md

   |_ 7.x-0.x-dev_osx
   |_ 7.x-0.x-dev_linux
 ```
-... and include all three opperating systems.
+... and include all three operating systems.

 I will need to decide at a later date if that is a viable route, becuase, with only a little thought on the topic, this is an *extremely* ambitious endeavor which can end very badly.